P7XCKD/NF/Notes Factory/sem 3/DSA/xp/soft/dsa xp 1 soft.md

 ### Conclusion:

-The program demonstrates the use of Stack, Push, Pop, Display, conditional statements, and user input to manage patient diagnostic alerts.### output
+The program demonstrates the use of Stack, Push, Pop, Display, conditional statements, and user input to manage patient diagnostic alerts.